wafflepie/redux-syringe/docs/getting-started/quick-start.md

 ## Namespaced Injection

-This is the go-to way to use Redux Tools if any of these apply:
+This is the go-to way to use Redux Syringe if any of these apply:

 - Your application is cleary split into standalone modules which rarely communicate with one another.
 - Your application consists of widgets which store their data in Redux and can be mounted multiple times.